slotti64/HL7-EU-Common-cancer-concept-model/OWL2PlantUML/README.md

-# OWL to PlantUML trasformation
+# OWL to PlantUML transformation

 This Python program transforms an OWL model into a PlantUML file (generated with Claude support)